First Horizon Coliseum: Events

 Over the years, the Coliseum has been the site of numerous sporting events, particularly basketball.
 Additionally, it has hosted concerts for over four decades.
 During the 1960s and 1970s, the venue attracted rock and R&B artists, with The Monkees being the first major act to perform there.
 Elvis Presley held a concert on April 14, 1972, and footage from this event was featured in his last film, titled Elvis on Tour.
-Presley returned to the Coliseum for another concert on April 21, 1977, shortly before his passing on August 16.
+Presley returned to the Coliseum for another concert on April 21, 1977, shortly before his death on August 16.
 On April 24, 2010, Christian band Casting Crowns recorded their live album, Until the Whole World Hears...
 Live, at the Coliseum.
 The rock band Phish set the attendance record for a concert at the venue on March 1, 2003, with 23,642 fans present.

 The Coliseum also hosted 102 JAMZ SuperJam from 1997 to 2014, featuring well-known artists from the hip hop scene, including LL Cool J, Soulja Boy, Ludacris, Ja Rule, Piles, Nas, Lil Jon & the East Side Boyz, Travis Porter, and the Ying Yang Twins.

 Additionally, the Coliseum was the venue for American Idol auditions for season 5 on October 3, 2005.
 From July 8 to 10, 2012, it served as the Greensboro audition site for the second season of The X Factor.